wayfair-incubator/aux-eng-playbook/src/docs/running/wrapping-up.md

 Keeping work separate is a constant effort as a team engaging with other engineering teams.
-It's tempting for other teams to view your team as "free people" that will work and burn down a backlog.
+It's tempting for other teams to view your team as "free people" that will work to simply burn down a backlog.

 It's up to a team running AuxEng to keep this work separate, and this line becomes especially important to hold after an engagement ends.
 If a team